 Base Ticket prices are for one-day, one-park tickets.
-The $290, 3-day option for example, gets you one park each day for three days.
-Check out discount Disney World Base Ticket prices at Best of Orlando.
+The $305, 3-day option for example, gets you one park each day for three days.

 With the Park Hopper option, you could visit multiple parks each day.
 For instance, you could go to Disney's Animal Kingdom in the early morning (when more animals are likely to be visible), the Magic Kingdom in the middle of the day, and cap off the evening with Fantasmic! at Disney's Hollywood Studios.
 The Park Hopper cost above the Base Ticket price varies.
-It is $50 for a one-day pass (or $40 with a one-day Magic Kingdom ticket, which makes all one-day hopper passes the same price).
-A 2- or 3-day Park Hopper is $55 additional.
-It is $69 more to turn all 4-day or higher tickets into Park Hopper passes.
-Check out discounted Park Hopper ticket prices at Best of Orlando.
+It is $60 or $62 more, depending on whether it is for a Value, Regular, or Peak ticket, for a one-day pass.
+A 2- or 3-day Park Hopper is $65 additional.
+It is $75 more to turn all 4-day or higher tickets into Park Hopper passes.

-Water Park Fun & More adds admission to Disney's wonderful Blizzard Beach and Typhoon Lagoon water parks.
-The "& More" includes admission to Disney's Wide World of Sports as well as a round of golf at Disney's 9-hole Oak Trail Golf Course or the resort's two (charming) miniature golf courses.
-The cost, at $64, stays the same regardless of the number of days with the exception of a 1-day pass to Epcot, Disney's Hollywood Studios, or Disney's Animal Kingdom.
-The cost to add WPF&M to that ticket is $74.
+Park Hopper Plus adds admission to Disney's wonderful Blizzard Beach and Typhoon Lagoon water parks as well as Disney's Wide World of Sports, a round of golf at Disney's 9-hole Oak Trail Golf Course or the resort's two (charming) miniature golf courses.
+The costs vary depending on the time of year and the number of days you would be visiting the parks.

-The number of WPF&M visits starts at 2 for 1- and 2-day tickets and increases to 3 for a 3-day ticket, 4 for a 4-day ticket, etc. up to 10 for the 10-day ticket.
+The number of Park Hopper Plus visits starts at 2 for 1- and 2-day tickets and increases to 3 for a 3-day ticket, 4 for a 4-day ticket, etc. up to 10 for the 10-day ticket.
 Again, discount Disney World ticket seekers, the higher the number of days, the greater the value.
-Keep in mind that you can purchase a-la-carte tickets to the water parks and other WPF&M attractions instead of springing for the Magic Your Way package.
-Get discounted Water Park Fun & More tickets at Best of Orlando.
+Keep in mind that you can purchase a-la-carte tickets to the water parks and the other attractions instead of springing for the Magic Your Way Park Hopper Plus package.

 Getting the Most for Your Money

 We'd all like to find reduced prices on Disney World tickets, but unlike most other parks, the Mouse does not directly discount its passes.
-By raising the 1-day, 1-park ticket price to a staggering $124 for the Magic Kingdom, Disney is really putting the squeeze on our pocketbooks and making the 1-day option nearly cost-prohibitive.
+By raising the 1-day, 1-park ticket price to a staggering $129 for the Magic Kingdom, Disney is really putting the squeeze on our pocketbooks and making the 1-day option nearly cost-prohibitive.
 At the same time, its multi-day ticket pricing, particularly for 5 or more days, offers considerable value.
-What would make the most sense -- and cents -- for you?
+What would make the most sense (and cents) for you?

-If you are planning to spend 1 or 2 days at Disney World, I think the Park Hopper option would make sense.
-Disney didn't offer 1- or 2-day park hopping before 2005, and the option would allow you to visit all 4 parks in 2 days for $257, or about $64 per park.
+If you are planning to spend 1 or 2 days at Disney World, the Park Hopper option would make sense.
+Disney didn't offer 1- or 2-day park hopping before 2005, and the option would allow you to visit all 4 parks in 2 days for $274, or about $68.50 per park.
 If you started early in the morning and stayed till the last park closed each day, you'd be getting an OK deal (and tired feet).

-Florida residents (who must show proof of residency) get a break on ticket costs.
-Check out Florida Resident 3-day tickets or Florida Resident 4-day tickets at Best of Orlando.
+Note that Florida residents (who must show proof of residency) get a break on ticket costs.

 Be Careful with the Water Parks Option

-If you want to visit the water parks or any of the other non-theme park attractions, the Water Park Fun & More might be the way to go for longer stays and multiple visits to the attractions.
+If you want to visit the water parks or any of the other non-theme park attractions, the Park Hopper Plus might be the way to go for longer stays and multiple visits to the attractions.
 You could certainly get a great value if you went to the water parks or attractions every day of your visit.
 But would you do that?
-If you're only planning to go once, say to one water park, the $64 extra cost would not be worth it.
+If you're only planning to go once, say to one water park, the extra cost would not be worth it.

-2 tickets to the water parks, however, would cost $106, so the $64 Water Parks Fun option would make sense for guests planning to visit both parks.
-Why anybody would get both the Park Hopper and Water Park Fun options for a 1- or 2-day ticket is beyond me.
+Why anybody would get the Park Hopper Plus option for a 1- or 2-day ticket is beyond me.
 Even the most proficient multitasker would find it challenging to visit multiple theme parks plus water parks or other attractions in a couple of days.